Skip to content

 What this or that questions are workplace-safe?

 Skip politics, religion, salary, and family planning.
 Safe categories: hybrid versus office, slack versus email, morning versus afternoon meetings, working lunch versus protected lunch.
-The 28-question workplace set in this article is filtered against 2026 HR guidance and tested across 340 LearnClash team-mode rounds in April 2026.
+The 28-question workplace set in this article is filtered against 2026 HR guidance and built for standups, retros, and async kickoffs.

 Are these this or that questions appropriate for kids?